thurn/dungeonstrike/notes/skeleton.md

 ## Cards
 * Master has a currency called "Peril"
 * Cards have card **components**
-  - When a card is *drawn*, a card is automatically generated matching each **component** on the card and put into the Master's hand (if it has a cost) or directly into play (if it does not).
+  - When a card is *played*, a card is automatically generated matching each **component** on the card and put into the Master's hand (if it has a cost) or directly into play (if it does not).
 * Types of components:
  - Creatures
  - Traps